 - The longer you can stay healthy and provide value to your team, the longer your career will likely last.

-While it might be easy to see how longevity is important for a professional athlete, Coach Karen – Chief SFB, Master SFG – sums up pretty well why the “general population” should strive for longevity, specifically by training the Getup.
+While it might be easy to see how longevity is important from a professional athlete's point of view, Coach Karen – Chief SFB, Master SFG – sums up pretty well why the “general population” should strive for longevity, specifically by training the Getup.

 “The TGU (Turkish getup) is a skill for all ages, but especially important as we age.
 The elderly fall far too often and cannot get themselves back up.
 If TGU’s were trained throughout life, we could continue to be strong and stable as we age.”

-Coach Karen goes on to say, “When someone has trained the Getup, if/when needed we could at least get up to a crawl position and get to a phone to call 911.”
+Coach Karen goes on to say, “When someone has trained the Getup, if/when needed they could at least get up to a crawl position and get to a phone to call 911.”

 Well said, in fact I can’t think of a better reason why you’d want to train the Getup.